atomix/atomix/README.md

 ### Submitting commands to the state log

-Once [commands](#state-commands) and [queries](#state-queries) have been registered on the log, commands and queries can be submitted to the log.
-To submit a named operation to the log, call the `submit` method.
+Once [commands](#state-commands) have been registered on the log, commands can be submitted to the log.
+To submit a named command to the log, call the `submit` method.

 ```java
 stateLog.submit("put", "foo", "Hello world!");
 ```

+All Copycat logs are key-based.
+It's important to note that entries with the same key will eventually be compacted from the log.
+This means that *only the last entry with a given key will remain in the log*.

-The `CompletableFuture` returned by the `submit` method will be completed once the entry has been logged and replicated on a majority of the resource's [active member](#active-members) replicas.
+The `CompletableFuture` returned by the `submit` method will be completed once the entry has been logged and replicated on a majority of the replicas for the partition for the given key.

 ## Leader elections